-Until 2017, Brazil had been the second-largest contributor to the Project Bond market in Latin America - with a market share of over 22% between 2010 and 2016, and showing particularly-robust activity in 2012 and 2013 with total issuance volumes of \$3.6BN and \$3.4BN respectively (with FPSOs and drilling rigs materially-contributing to USD volume).
+Brazil was the most meaningful contributor to Latin America Project Bond issuance volume in 2018, at \$3.7BN.
+Brazil had also been the second-largest contributor to the market - with a market share of over 22% between 2010 and 2016, and showed particularly-robust activity in 2012 and 2013 with total issuance volumes of \$3.6BN and \$3.4BN respectively (with FPSOs and drilling rigs materially-contributing to USD volume).
 These trends underline the country's sustained need for infrastructure and energy investment, especially when considering that Project Bonds have been a relatively small share of total investment in the sector given Brazilian state-owned development bank BNDES leading role as lender.
 In the last 10 years, BNDES has provided approximately 80% of total project financing in the country.

-However, recent developments on the political front framed by corruption scandals around Brazil-based infrastructure contractors have noticeably tempered Brazil's Project Bond market: issuances from Brazil totaled \$511MM in 2016, and \$81MM in 2017 (a 98% drop from market highs in 2013).
+Developments on the political front framed by corruption scandals around Brazil-based infrastructure contractors had noticeably tempered Brazil's Project Bond market in 2016 and 2017: issuances from Brazil totaled \$511MM in 2016, and \$81MM in 2017 (a 98% drop from market highs in 2013).
 These figures, nonetheless, deserve to be qualified, as many Project Bonds issued from Brazil have been executed in local currency as "debentures", for relatively small sizes and placed locally with retail investors - who benefit from a favorable tax treatment of income from debentures related to assets deemed to be critical infrastructure.